ourfreewp/wp2/README.md

 WP2 is a powerful WordPress framework, an extensive block library, and a suite of custom modules.
 Designed for both developers and content creators, WP2 makes it easier than ever to build engaging, high-performance websites.

-### Features

-- Site Blueprint - Kickstart your project with a pre-defined site structure.
-- Theme Framework - Build and customize themes with ease.
-- Block Library -  Leverage a wide variety of blocks to design engaging content.
-- Module Studio - Enhance your development workflow with integrated tools.

 ### Requirements

 - [InstaWP](https://app.instawp.io/register?ref=39TUWaLAzX) — Or any WordPress site supporting PHP X.0+ and WP 6.X